 One common barrier is the urge to fix.
 It often comes from a good place.
 You care, so you want to solve the problem.
 Still, jumping too quickly into solutions can make people feel brushed past.
 They may feel as though their emotions are being managed rather than understood.

-Another barrier is distraction.
+Distraction can get in the way too.
 Phones, notifications, mental to-do lists and tiredness all chip away at attention.
-Then there’s assumption.
-In long-term relationships especially, people can start filling in the gaps too quickly.
+Assumption often follows close behind, especially in long-term relationships where it can be tempting to fill in the gaps too quickly.
 You hear the first few words and decide you already know the rest.
 That habit can leave the other person feeling invisible, even in a close bond.

 What Real Listening Looks Like

 Listening well usually looks simple from the outside.
-You pause what you are doing.
+You pause what you’re doing.
 You give the person your attention.
 You let them finish.
 You stay curious instead of preparing your defence.
 Small moments like these can completely change the quality of a conversation.

 Thoughtful questions can deepen connection, but they need the right tone.
 A rapid-fire interrogation rarely helps.
 Gentle, open questions tend to work better.
 “What felt hardest about that?” is often more useful than “Why did you do that?”
 The first invites reflection.
 The second can sound like a cross-examination, even when that isn’t your intention.

-Follow-up questions also matter.
+Follow-up questions matter too.
 They show that you’re engaged and that you care enough to stay with the conversation.
 Sometimes the best question is short.
 “Then what happened?”
 “How did that sit with you?”
 “What do you need from me right now?”
-These invite clarity without taking over.
+Research has found that asking questions that show you are listening can improve the quality of a conversation and help people feel more connected.

 Many people respond to someone’s pain or frustration with their own similar story.
 Sometimes that can help.
 Often, though, it shifts attention too quickly.
 The other person may end up comforting you or watching their moment disappear.